jacobjohnsson/simulated-annealing/docs/README.md

       --------
       0 1 2 3

 is encoded as [2, 0, 1, 3].
-This is easily extended to larger boards.A
-consequence of this encoding is that no queens can be located in the same column since it cannot be encoded.
+This is easily extended to larger boards.
+A consequence of this encoding is that no queens can be located in the same column since it cannot be encoded.

 While reviewing the code you *will* find many inefficiencies, that's the point.
-Resist the urge to improve upon the code until you have identified the culprit that is responsible for the largest inefficiency.
+**Resist the urge to improve upon the code until you have identified the culprit that is responsible for the largest inefficiency.**

 #### Cooling Schedule